 The Department’s research and doctoral projects are grouped together into Research Fields.
 Particular attention is devoted to normative knowledge in the religious sphere, above all in research projects on the Religious and Secular Legal Cultures in the European Middle Ages as well as on the Curia, Canon Law and Moral Theology in the Modern Era.
 One regional focus is the German-speaking world – in particular the Research Fields on The History of Criminal Law, Crime and Criminal Justice in the early modern and modern periods and on Special Legal Orders, including the labour law, in the 19th and 20th centuries.
 The Iberian Worlds are the second regional focus of the Department’s research.
 An important concern of our work is to reveal transnational and transregional connections, for example by studying regimes of criminal law in transatlantic perspective or exploring legal diversity in Latin America and Europe and in the Iberian Worlds, which cannot be reduced to one or two continents.
 A number of research projects focus on the analysis of historical regimes of normative knowledge – that is, the history of the forms of knowledge production– as their core question (Knowledge of the Production of Normativity).
 The Research Field Doing Legal History, established in 2021, gathers research projects on methods and practices of legal history.

 In some cases, the research projects also generate Cross-cutting Themes, such as Law and Textuality or Law and Diversity.
 Here we can make use of the comparative potential that results from working on different historical periods and spaces.
 In the so-called Joint Projects – in particular Glocalising Normativities – several individual projects are carried out in particularly close coordination with one another.
-A number of researchers are currently involved in the reference work on Canon law in Hispanic America and the Philippines (16th-18th centuries), in the research on the Legal History of the School of Salamanca and in the digital edition of its central texts.
+A number of researchers are currently involved in the reference work on fundamental concepts and terms of Canon law in Hispanic America and the Philippines (16th-18th centuries), in the research on the Legal History of the School of Salamanca and in the digital edition of its central texts.
 Many of our research projects result in research tools to facilitate future work, including dictionaries, bibliographies, repertories, and introductory surveys of particular fields.
 In addition, we are constantly increasing our use and further development of the methods of the Digital Humanities, a process most evident in the projects dealing with the legal history of the School of Salamanca and in a project entitled Hyperazpilcueta.
 In some cases, scholars who are not members of the mpilhlt carry out a research project as Affiliate Researchers of the Department.
 Last but not least, the Institute’s events such as the Colloquium and the shared Research Field on Legal Historiography ensure an intensive and fruitful exchange across the Institute’s entire scholarly community.

 Researchers in Department II are involved in a variety of scholarly collaborations.
 Important institutional co-operations exist in particular with both the Academy of Science and Literature (Mainz) and the Goethe Universität Frankfurt within the framework of the School of Salamanca project (since 2013).
 In 2018, we joined forces with the Bonn Cluster of Excellence Beyond Slavery and Freedom to establish a Research Group on Law and Creation of Dependency in the Ibero-Atlantic.
 Both this Research Group and a Max Planck Partner Group in Chile dealing with the tribute obligations of indigenous peoples in the Andean Region in the 16th century that began work in 2019 are part of the joint project Glocalising Normativities.
 Researchers in Department Thomas Duve are also involved in the EU project RISE (since 2018), a project on the History of Criminal Law in Argentina that is part of a Max-Planck/MinCyT project (since 2019), a third party-funded research project on Special Normative Orders in the Metal Industry (since 2019) and a LOEWE project on Architectures of Order (since 2020).